 As noted above, the CFB bases its review for undeclared candidates on the lowest doing business limit.
 If you are undeclared but currently intend to run for an office other than City Council, and thus are accepting doing business contributions at that office's limit, you may respond to the notification by explaining this in writing, while refunding any amount over the limit for the office you intend to seek.
 However, to meet its notification deadline, the CFB will continue to notify you based on the lower limit.
-You will only have 20 days to refund the difference between the higher and lower office limits once you declare for a lower office.
+If you declare for a lower office, you will have only 20 days to refund the difference between the higher and lower office limits.